KanchanaKumudini/Buffer-Overflow/README.md

 ![22](https://user-images.githubusercontent.com/50174329/80062511-91039e00-8551-11ea-8e78-87671d779491.PNG)

-18. Type info refisters and you will see that the eip (Extended Index Pointer) and ebp (Extended Base Pointer) have been over written with the values 4141.
+18. Type info registers and you will see that the eip (Extended Index Pointer) and ebp (Extended Base Pointer) have been over written with the values 4141.

 ![23](https://user-images.githubusercontent.com/50174329/80062941-73830400-8552-11ea-84f2-c848b9ac661d.PNG)